striblab/startribune_dataviz/20161101-solitary/Readme.md

 In order to process the data and get to the form that is used in the visual piece:

-1. Convert to CSV: `in2csv --sheet="Data" builds/development/data/_raw/maindata.xlsx | tail -n +4 > builds/development/data/maindata.csv`
+1. Convert to CSV: `in2csv --sheet="<name of sheet you want here>" builds/development/data/maindata.xlsx | tail -n +4 > builds/development/data/maindata.csv`
 2. Parse and compress: `node builds/development/data/maindata.js`
     * This will output: `builds/development/data/maindata.json`
-    * This will also output some info about some drugs that may be most notable.
+    Or just use something like [Mister Data Converter](https://shancarter.github.io/mr-data-converter/) to spit out JSON from tabular data

 ## Development